noxthot/ss22_julia_workshop/index.md

 - To run a Julia program, click the small arrow on the top left or `Ctrl+F5` if you prefer keyboard shortcuts.
 Both will run the code in the Julia REPL and you see the output on the bottom.

 With these short basics and [https://www.julia-vscode.org](https://www.julia-vscode.org) you are good to go for the workshop.
 You can also find a list of [keybindings](https://www.julia-vscode.org/docs/dev/userguide/keybindings/), once you are more familiar with the IDE and you never want to get your hands off the keyboard.

+In VSCode you can always type `Strg+Shif+P` to get access to the prompt and execute commands within VSCode.